-Unbeknownst to them, this venture would become the birthplace of one of Colombia’s most cherished desserts.
-Rooted in their love for baking and unwavering dedication, Don Rafael and Ana Luisa set the stage for their future success.
+Little did they know that this venture would become the birthplace of one of Colombia’s most cherished desserts.
+Don Rafael and Ana Luisa were setting the stage for a future success rooted in their love for baking and unwavering dedication.

-The fundamental recipe for their delectable cakes had its origins in the family; it was a cherished family recipe.
-Don Rafael Molano’s mother shared this culinary gem with her daughter-in-law, Ana Luisa, who, with great care, began crafting these exquisite cakes.
+The basic recipe for this delectable cake had its origins in the family: Don Rafael Molano’s mother shared a cherished family recipe with her daughter-in-law, Ana Luisa, who, with great care, began crafting these exquisite cakes.
 Don Rafael took charge of selling them to his fellow workers at the Bavaria factory.

 As the reputation of Ramo’s cakes began to spread across Boyaca, the couple decided to expand their horizons and share their creations with other regions of Colombia.
 Their ambition led them to open their first production plant in the department of Antioquia in 1967.
 The overwhelming success they achieved in this region fueled their aspirations, prompting them to continue expanding.
 Just two years later, they established another plant, this time in Mosquera, Cundinamarca.